 The demographic trends reports include race, ethnicity, age, gender, student level and type, degree type, and residence hall status for fall and spring semesters since 2008 as of census date.

-The enrollment trends document includes fall enrollment levels as of census date by major and concentration for the last 7 years, and spring enrollment by major for the last 5 years.
+The enrollment trends document includes fall enrollment levels as of census date by major and concentration for the last 6 years, spring enrollment by major for the last 6 years, and minor enrollment for the last 5 years.

 Retention rates reflect the percentage of students enrolled in fall that return the following fall semester.
 This document is broken down by school and program, including retention rates for first-time, full-time, degree-seeking students as well as separate analysis of retention rates for all full-time students.
 Also included is data regarding retention efforts.